Jake Bird (baseball): Pitching repertoire

 Bird is a ground ball pitcher with a low-slot, sidearm delivery.
-His sinker, which he throws 45% of the time, averages 96 mph, and has significant tailing action, inducing ground balls.
-He throws a 92 mph cutter, an 85 mph slider, and a breaking ball at 82 mph.
+His sinker, which he throws 50% of the time, averages 95 mph and has significant tailing action, inducing ground balls.
+He also throws a 91 mph cutter.
+Beginning in 2024, he began throwing these two fastballs less frequently in favor of his 85 mph slider and 81 mph changeup.
+He changed his slider movement to a sweeper in 2024.
+He said his pitches generally moved less when pitching at Coors Field.